playht/playht-nodejs-sdk/README.md

 **_Note: All the examples below require that you call the init() method with your credentials first._**

-When initialising the library, you can also set a default voice and default voice engine to be used for any subsequent speech generation methods when a voice is not defined:
+When initializing the library, you can also set a default voice and default voice engine to be used for any subsequent speech generation methods when a voice is not defined:

 ```javascript
 import * as PlayHT from 'playht';